 Was there anything different about your marketing materials?

 Robyn: I did not change my marketing materials at all.
-My same item photos that I’ve always used were what I advertised with.
-Since my new site and branding hasn’t launched yet, I didn’t want to use the new materials in the marketing.
+The same item photos that I’ve always used were what I advertised.
+Since my new site and branding haven’t launched yet, I didn’t want to use the new materials in the marketing.

 I did use some new charm graphics on my website product detail pages that were created by your designer, Christine, and they helped to visually organize the options better!
 I’m sure this helped in converting visitors to sales.